 Meprate is a progestin (a form of progesterone), which is used as a contraceptive pill.
 It inhibits ovulation by inhibiting LH surge and follicular development.
-Meprate is used to regularize the menstrual cycle as it has progestin, which is a form of the hormone progesterone.
-Progesterone is responsible for the shedding of the endometrium (inner lining of the uterus) during menstruation, so it is also used to prevent thickening of the endometrium.
+Meprate is used to regularize the menstrual cycle as it has Progestin, which is a form of the hormone progesterone.
+The hormone progesterone is responsible for the shedding of the endometrium (inner lining of the uterus) during menstruation, so it is also used to prevent the thickening of the endometrium.
 It is also used in a higher dose as a contraceptive.

-Medroxyprogesterone acetate is the progestin that is found in Meprate tablets.
-It is available as 2.5 mg, 5 mg, and 10 mg tablets, which is taken orally.
+Medroxyprogesterone acetate is the Progestin that is found in Meprate tablets.
+It is available as 2.5 mg, 5 mg, and 10 mg tablets, which are taken orally.
 It is the synthetic form of progesterone hormone.
-If the body lacks natural progesterone, then this tablet is used to replace it.
+If the body lacks natural progesterone, this tablet is used to replace it.

 Medroxyprogesterone is used to: